JohnL3/milestone-project-five/README.md

 ## UX

+The idea for this website is that imaginary users who previously got websites from me now have a website available to them where they can

+- Report any bug issues they have on their website
+  - Track whether the issues is being dealt with
+  - And see when the issue is sorted and closed
+- Suggest features
+  - Also suggest features that they find they now require on their site for their users and that I can create and incorprate into their website
+- A Profile area
+  - A profile area where they have access to all there information with regards to bug issues and feature suggestions
+- A cart and checkout area
+  - Cart and checkout area giving them the ability to purchase the features they suggest or others have suggested
+- A Blog
+  - A blog section where they can read post about various topics

 ## Features

 - A accounts app:
   - For signup, login, logout
-  - Profile page for user to show bug issues submitted, features submitted, and adding a user avatar.
+  - Profile page for user to see bug issues they have submitted, suggested features they have submitted, and adding a user avatar.
 - A Bugs app:
   - For showing all bug issues and for showing single bug issues and form to submit bug issues.
 - A Features app: